AfonsoCFonseca/Bejeweled-Game/README.md

 Implemented some move animation to the switching pieces and scale animations to the matching pieces.
 Made a few tweaks to the UI, adding a border and a scoreboard.
 After that, I had to upgrade the first generation of the map ( since the generations were creating some premade matches between pieces ) by using the same method of the user action but for every piece on the map, each time a match was found, I deleted the current map and started a new one.

-When a piece is matched, it should delete itself and call the method to bring down the upper pieces on the Y axis, if there's an empty space above, it shoudl call the next piece.
+When a piece is matched, it should delete itself and call the method to bring down the upper pieces on the Y axis, if there's an empty space above, it should call the next piece.
-It was also necessary to implement the match system for the oposide piece that is moving when an action is made.
+It was also necessary to implement the match system for the opposite piece that is moving when an action is made.

+Created a level system that levels up every time the user reaches another 1200 score to the total score he has.
+For a better understanding of the progress in the game, I've added a UI bar to let the user know in which part of the level he is, depending on his score, I also, added text to inform the user of his current.
+Made a few improvements to the scoring system and created some exploding sounds for each time a match is made.
+The button reset was added to the UI for a fast reset of the board, level and score.

+Every time a set of pieces match, I generate the exact number of pieces on the same Y axis with an X axis of (x * TILE.HEIGHT) + initial board height with a random generation of piece_type, then set the current empty tiles on the board to the generated ones and add animation so they move from the upper board to the desired location

 # Future Implementation
 upgrade piece after a 4> piece match